danimedi/danimedi.github.io/_posts/2025-06-26-a-family-malady.md

 <br>
 Some weeks have passed.
 I don't think I've forgiven him.
-He's now my slave — or it feels like it.
+He's now my slave, or it feels like it.
 I could do whatever I want to him,
 never in my life have I held so much power,
 but it didn’t matter.